kenwals/shinrin-yoku/README.md

 The site can edited easily on a Gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the Gitpod extension on your preferred internet browser.
 On signing up you will be expected to  have a GitHub user account.

-Once you have the extension on your browser , a green Gitpod button will appear beside this repository in GitHub. for best results fork the repository in your personal account before you open it in Gitpod.
+Once you have the extension on your browser, a green Gitpod button will appear beside this repository in GitHub.
+For best results fork the repository in your personal account before you open it in Gitpod.

-GitHub Pages**
+**GitHub Pages**

 Once you have the completed site in your own repository, you can deploy to GitHub pages by the following steps.

 1. On GitHub, go to the completed sites repository.
-2. Click on settings, on the settings page scroll down the the GitHub Pages section. .
+2. Click on settings, on the settings page scroll down the the GitHub Pages section.
-3. Under GitHub pages Select the appropriate branch or folder the index.html is in.
+3. Under GitHub pages, Select the appropriate branch or folder the index.html is in.
 4. Click on save .
 A message should then appear advising the URL of your deployed site.

 **Cloning**